datatrail-jhu/09_dataanalysis/manuscript/00_purpose.md

 The way to start a data analysis project is to start with a question.
 As we saw in the above examples, the questions should not start with the data.
 They should start with a general question that you want to start to answer.
 This approach is called ["problem forward, not solution backward"](https://simplystatistics.org/2013/05/29/what-statistics-should-do-about-big-data-problem-forward-not-solution-backward/).

-After you have asked your general question, the next step is to turn this question into a data science question.
-To
+After you have asked your general question, the next step is to turn it into a data science question.
+This usually involves making the question more concrete, identifying what type of question you are asking, and identifying the parts of the data that you will use to answer the question.
+We will cover how to convert general questions to data science questions in a future lesson.

-The first step in all of these examples is to know what kind of question you're dealing with.
-The analysis used in each of the categories mentioned above can be different.
-In the coming course, we will learn how to ask a question and translate it to a data science question.
+The next steps involve exploring and analyzing the data.
+The bulk of the rest of this course will focus on the tools you can use to analyze data and find summaries or relationships that answer the questions you ask when starting a data analysis.

 ### Slides and Video